Ray Sharkey: Career

 Four days after leaving rehab, he won the role of Sonny Steelgrave in the series Wiseguy.
-As one reviewer observed, "The Steelgrave episodes were wonderful, partly because of Sharkey's performance as the tough-tender Sonny."
+One reviewer remarked, "The Steelgrave episodes were wonderful, partly because of Sharkey's performance as the tough-tender Sonny."
 Another stated, "Sharkey's portrayal of Steelgrave, with his murderous, mercurial charm, has been likened to James Cagney's Cody Jarrett in White Heat".
 Producer Stephen J. Cannell and many fans were sorry to see Sharkey's character go, but the format of Wiseguy was self-contained story "arcs" of several episodes.
-The character proved to be popular with audiences—indeed, many letters came in to ask that he return, prompting speculation about flashback Steelgrave episodes (which never happened).
-Sharkey was viewed as deserving an Emmy Award nomination but did not receive it.
-A 2008 Entertainment Weekly retrospective on "The 50 Biggest Emmy Snubs" ranked Sharkey's as #26.
+The character proved to be popular with audiences.
+Many letters came in to ask that he return, prompting the writing of Steelgrave in future episodes (usually with the lead character dreaming about Steelgrave).
+A 2008 Entertainment Weekly retrospective on "The 50 Biggest Emmy Snubs" ranked Sharkey's Steelgrave as #26.

 With that career boost, Sharkey then co-starred in the biographical film Wired.
 Based on the life of John Belushi, Sharkey portrayed a Puerto Rican angel who meets Belushi after his death in the morgue and "show[s] him the error of his ways."
 Sharkey's next role was in the 1989 black comedy film Scenes from the Class Struggle in Beverly Hills.

 In 1991, he starred in the ABC sitcom The Man in the Family.
 While Sharkey received good reviews for his performance, the show was panned by critics and canceled after one season.
-The following year, he appeared in a guest spot on Jake and the Fatman, and starred in the television movie In the Line of Duty: Street War.
+The following year, he appeared in a guest spot on Jake and the Fatman; and co-starred in the independent film Zebrahead, as well as the lead in the television movie In the Line of Duty: Street War.
 On July 30, 1992, while filming a guest spot on the television series, The Hat Squad, in Vancouver, he was arrested for drug possession.
 Canadian customs officials, making a routine inspection of incoming cargo at the airport, discovered small amounts of cocaine and heroin in a black envelope being sent from Los Angeles to Sharkey in Vancouver.
 Police searched his hotel room and found an additional supply of drugs.
 He was jailed and later released on bail.
 Sharkey was later fired from The Hat Squad.
 Sharkey's final role was in the 1993 comedy film Cop and a Half.

 Personal life

 In May 1981, Sharkey married model Rebecca Wood.
 The marriage ended in 1986 due to Sharkey's drug abuse.
 In 1988, he married actress Carole Graham.
 That marriage produced one daughter, Cecelia, in 1989.
 In November 1992, Graham divorced Sharkey, also citing his drug abuse as the reason for the divorce.

-On September 22, 2015, Sharkey's daughter, Cecelia Bonnie Sharkey, was charged with capital murder for the death of her boyfriend's mother, Patricia Metropoulous (Hickerson).
-In November 2017, she pleaded no contest, was declared insane at the time of the crime and was committed to Patton State Hospital.